muppet9010/Factorio-Stasis-Mine/README.md

 - Stasis land mines are themselves immune from the stasis effect.
 - Players are prevented from getting in and out of vehicles in stasis.
 This is done via script and not a Factorio permission group to maintain compatibility with other mods & scenarios.
 If the player gets out of the vehicle and is found to be more than a short distance away it is assumed to be intentional, i.e. via a teleport command from another script.
 This is try and keep it compatible with streamer integrations that teleport players and won't be aware that their vehicle was being affected by a stasis.
 - When a rolling stock in a train affected by stasis is disconnected, after the train leaves stasis the same effects happen as when a regular train has a carriage disconnected.
 The train parts will each be set to manual losing any station reservation and if the train is moving it may crash in to the other parts of itself.
+- Cars and spider-vehicles caught in a stasis are disabled (`active = false`), however this property can't be applied to trains.
 - Disabled vehicles can still fire a single round it seems.
 This is just how Factorio appears to work for disabled vehicles.